 The most common types of planned gifts include:

-Our Development and External Relations office will be happy to discuss your various options in planned giving.
-Contact them by e-mail at: email@example.com.
+Our Office of Development will be happy to discuss your various options in planned giving.
+Contact them by email at: email@example.com.

 If you want to provide a future benefit to Naropa University but aren't comfortable giving away assets that you may need in the future, you can include a bequest to Naropa in your will or living trust.
 Bequests are the transfers of wealth that occur upon a donor's death.
 Bequests can take several forms: